top of page

 Winston

-Winston is the sanctuary's newest goat, who found his way to the sanctuary in 2018.
+Winston found his way to the sanctuary in 2018.

 Winston came to Saving Grace by way of a neighbor, who called to say there was a goat trapped on his patio.
 When we found him, he was very thin and had a frayed rope around his neck.
 He looked to have been on his own for quite some time.